GrinonBarrett/Taksidos/Core Rules/4=Goods and Services/Trade Goods.md

 An ever useful construction material and theoretically renewable if the generations take care.

 **Altyprium** $29 per lb.
-A naturally occuring metal with propeties like bronze once tempered.
+A greenish-yellow colored naturally occuring metal with propeties like bronze once tempered.
 It is extremely common.
 It's ore is known to be indicative of precious stones in the land.

 **Iron**			$35 per lb.
 Smelted iron for use in various applications.